How to Watch the PlayStation State of Play

 When Is the PlayStation State of Play and How to Watch

 Today’s PlayStation State of Play is specifically set to take place at 5PM ET/2PM PT.
 As usual for these sorts of PlayStation events, it will stream on both the official PlayStation Twitch channel as well as PlayStation’s official YouTube channel.
-We have embedded the YouTube stream, which should begin playing when the event starts, below for the sake of simplicity, but the Twitch channel should be slightly ahead of YouTube when streaming if that’s the sort of thing you care about.
+We have embedded the YouTube stream, which should begin playing when the event starts, below for ease of access.

 Videos by ComicBook.com